tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 The consultant on the other hand, is on a tighter timeline and often operating cross-functionally far more than traditional employees so understanding these dynamics, and understanding them quickly is critically important to effective strategy work.

-<span class="tc">&</span>
+<div class="tc i">&</span>

 To wrap part 1 of this piece - it’s clear that to get things done inside a client’s organization you need to create your own map.
 Something more nuanced than the org chart that maps the flow of influence and power.
 Once you have this map you can better understand how things get done.

 This perspective mostly treats the consultant as a silent observer.
 Now, in part 2 let’s more closely examine the role the consultant plays as an outsider entering and disrupting these power flows.

-<span class="tc">&</span>
+<div class="tc i">&</span>

 # Part 2: The Consultant Has No Place on the Map

 Understanding the flows of power on the map is one thing - understanding your own place in those flows is another entirely.

-As we map the org chart and the network graph we begin to see: the consultant has no place on the map.
+As we map the org chart and the network graph we begin to see: **the consultant has no place on the map**.

-Capacity building consulting requires necessarily working across functions, teams and people.
-Momentum for new capacity inside organizations comes from getting buy-in and wind in your sails - which requires some kind of strolling across the organization[^strolling].
+**Capacity building consulting requires necessarily working across functions, teams and people.** Momentum for new capacity inside organizations comes from getting buy-in and wind in your sails - which requires some kind of strolling across the organization[^strolling].

 [^strolling]: An informal knowledge of what’s going on in different neighborhoods inside the org.
 Sometimes literally strolling.